Free delivery to a pickup point for orders over €50

 Whey protein

-To this day, it remains the most popular product among athletes.
+To date, this product remains the most popular among athletes.
 It offers a high protein concentration at an attractive price.
-Whey contains very little fat and is virtually lactose-free .
+Whey generally contains very little fat and can be virtually lactose-free when thoroughly filtered.

 It therefore enables effective supplementation without disrupting daily calorie intake.